leanprover-community/sphere-eversion/README.md

 # Build the blueprint

-To build the web version of the blue print, you need some packages:
+To build the web version of the blue print, you need a working LaTeX installation.
+Furthermore, you need some packages:
 ```
 sudo apt install graphviz libgraphviz-dev
 pip3 install invoke pandoc